 Many of these setup guides require you to use a Windows computer with the PureVPN app to create a VPN Hotspot.
-This feature turns your computer into a WiFi hotspot that other devices can connect to in order to use the VPN connection; it’s a neat tool that brings your VPN to devices that wouldn’t otherwise be able to use it, but you’ll need to have a compatible computer in order to take advantage of it.
+This feature turns your computer into a WiFi hotspot that other devices can connect to, to use the VPN connection; it’s a neat tool that brings your VPN to devices that wouldn’t otherwise be able to use it, but you’ll need to have a compatible computer to take advantage of it.

 If you’re used to VPN apps from other providers, you may be a little taken aback by PureVPN at first.
 Rather than greeting you with a server map or list, the PureVPN app instructs you to choose one of five “modes” before continuing: Streaming, Internet Freedom, Security/Privacy, File Sharing and Dedicated IP.